chrisgrieser/nvim-rulebook/README.md

 }
 ```

-The plugin uses [vim.ui.select](https://neovim.io/doc/user/lua.html#vim.ui.select()), so the appearance of the rule selection can be customized by using a ui-plugin like [dressing.nvim](https://github.com/stevearc/dressing.nvim).
+The plugin uses [vim.ui.select](https://neovim.io/doc/user/lua.html#vim.ui.select()), so the appearance of the rule selection can be customized by using a UI-plugin like [dressing.nvim](https://github.com/stevearc/dressing.nvim).

 ## Customize Built-in Sources
 Built-in sources be customized by overwriting them in the configuration: